 Dr. Fred: Our only hope now is to turn off my Sludge-O-Matic machine and prevent the toxic mutagen from entering the river!
 Bernard: Isn't it a little late for that, Doctor?
 Dr. Fred: Of course!
 That's why I'll have to do it... yesterday!
 To the time machine!

 A LucasArts graphic Adventure Game from 1993 and sequel to Maniac Mansion by Tim Schafer and Dave Grossman, co-designed with Ron Gilbert and inspired by the works of Chuck Jones.When we last saw uber-nerd Bernard Bernoulli, he had just helped save the wacky Edison family from the control of an evil meteor.
-Now, five years later, the Edisons' friendly pet Green Tentacle desperately needs his help again.
-Bernard gathers his wacky roommates Laverne and Hoagie and charges to the rescue.
-They aid Green, but in the process they also free his vicious brother Purple Tentacle (now mutated into an insane genius due to Dr. Fred Edison's careless dumping of toxic waste).
-Now he's free to TAKE ON THE WORLD!!Oh well, what possible harm could an insane evil mutant tentacle do?As it turns out, quite a lot.
+Now, five years later, he receives a letter from the Edisons' friendly pet Green Tentacle desperately calling for his help again.
+It seems that Green's vicious brother, Purple Tentacle, had imbibed some toxic waste carelessly dumped by Dr. Fred Edison, and has mutated into an insane genius.
+Dr. Fred managed to capture the two tentacles, and is now going to put them both down.
+Bernard gathers his wacky roommates, Laverne and Hoagie (a spaced-out medical student and a fat heavy-metal roadie, respectively), and charges to the rescue.
+Unfortunately, when Bernard finds Green and releases him from captivity he also frees his evil brother Purple, who is now free to TAKE ON THE WORLD!!Oh well, what possible harm could an insane evil mutant tentacle do?As it turns out, quite a lot.
 Purple Tentacle uses his newfound intelligence to create a Bad Future where tentacles rule the world and humans are their slaves.
-Nice job freeing the megalomaniac, Bernard.Doctor Fred attempts to send the three back in time to prevent Purple Tentacle from drinking the polluted water, but there is an accident (never use imitation diamond when your time machine recipe calls for the real thing, kids!) which scatters our heroes across four centuries.
+Nice job freeing the megalomaniac, Bernard.Doctor Fred attempts to send the three back in time one day, to shut down the toxic dumping and prevent Purple Tentacle from drinking it in the first place, but there is an accident (never use imitation diamond when your time machine recipe calls for the real thing, kids!) which scatters our heroes across four centuries.
 Hoagie is stuck in colonial America during the creation of America as we know it, Laverne is trapped in Purple Tentacle's tentacle-run Bad Future, and Bernard must coordinate efforts in the present day to fix the broken time machine, bring his friends back, and save the world.The immaculate voice acting, brilliant one-liners, clever puzzles, and memorable characters all conspired to make this one of the most popular of the LucasArts adventure games of all time, and probably better known than its predecessor.

 Benjamin Franklin: He likes to play with his kite, or should we say, the "Frank-O-Copter".